 Banana is soothing and softening, plus it contains vitamin C for anti-aging benefits.
 Use a ripe banana that mashes easily.

 Of course, coconut oil is an amazing moisturizer (and also contributes the yummy smell of this mask).
 If you have oily or clogged skin, you can use some hazelnut oil instead, though it will make the consistency a little less thick.

 The final ingredient is honey.
-(For lots of info on why it’s such a great ingredient for your skin, see our blog post here.)
+(Learn more on why honey such a great ingredient for your skin)

 - 1 ripe banana